onzfonz/comp227/src/content/8/en/part8a.md

 - compile-time type checking
 - code-level documentation.

+In this part, we will do a brief introduction providing a mostly high-level view of Typescript.
+We will get into actually working with TypeScript in the [next section](/part8/first_steps_with_type_script)

 ### Main principle

 TypeScript is a typed superset of JavaScript, and eventually, it's compiled into plain JavaScript code.